-- Dual-Purpose Motorcycles: A dual-purpose bike is designed for the rider who wishes to use his or her bike off-road but also have some of the necessary safety features necessary to ride the bike on the street.
+- Dual-Purpose Motorcycles: A dual-purpose bike is designed for the rider who wishes to use his or her bike off-road but also has some of the necessary safety features necessary to ride the bike on the street.
 These types of bikes look like off-roaders, but they come equipped with horns, headlights, turn signals and side-view mirrors that make them legal to ride on the road.

 - Off-Road Bikes: These bikes are designed for those who will be riding their motorcycle off of paved streets and highways.

-Contact a Knowledgeable Motorcycle Accident Lawyer
+Contact A Knowledgeable Motorcycle Accident Lawyer

 Any type of motorcycle can be involved in a collision.
 It only takes a second for a Connecticut motorcycle accident to occur, but the effects of a serious crash can last a lifetime.